allanShady/nlw-happy/README.md

-# nlw-happy
+# Happy
-&lt;NLP> Next Level Week 12.10.2020 [rocketseat](https://rocketseat.com.br/)
-Web and mobile react app to easily locate orphanages next to you for a visit and let the children happy.
+Web and mobile react app to easily locate orphanages next to you for a visit and let the children happy. from Next Level Week 12.10.2020 [rocketseat](https://rocketseat.com.br/)

 ### To dos Day 1
 - [x] Set up dev enviroment